pledbrook/lazybones/README.md

 Note that when using the URL option, there is no need to specify a version.

+If a mapped template has the same name as a remote template, the mapped template will be used by `create`; essentially creating a simple override mechanism.

 There is just one more thing to say about the `create` command: by default it creates the specified directory and puts the initial project in there.
 If you want to unpack a template in the current directory instead, for example if you